-An analysis of the floating interest rate position, which amounted to around T€ 398,745 at 31 December 2015, showed the following sensitivities which would occur under the scenarios of interest rate increases of 0.06 PP and 0.32 PP. The extent of the interest rate increases is based on the average volatility of the 3-month and 6-month EURIBOR in 2015.
+An analysis of the floating interest rate position, which amounted to around $T \in 398,745$ at 31 December 2015, showed the following sensitivities which would occur under the scenarios of interest rate increases of 0.06 PP and 0.32 PP. The extent of the interest rate increases is based on the average volatility of the 3-month and 6-month EURIBOR in 2015.
 An interest rate bandwidth of 6 BPS therefore falls statistically within a probability band of 67% and the probability of an interest rate bandwidth of 32 BPS is respectively 99 %.
 The simulated impact on interest rates is as follows:

-in T€ Higher payable interest for the year 2016 Higher payable interest (p.a.) with straight-line extrapolation from 2017
+in T€ Higher payable interest Higher pa for the year 2016 straight-line

 At interest rate rise of 6 PP 158 840

 At interest rate rise of 32 PP 243 1,294